Install Dusk on Android — Twilight Princess PC Port

 - Browse to where you put the disc image, tap to select

-- Dusk verifies the hash (a few seconds — XXH128 against the built-in table)
+- Dusklight verifies the hash (a few seconds — XXH128 against the built-in table)

 - Status changes to “Disc ready.”